 Using data collected from a fleet of orbiting spacecraft, researchers at UCLA have explained the disappearance of energetic electrons in Earth’s outer radiation belt.
 In a recently published study, the team explains that solar events such as coronal mass ejections trigger geomagnetic storms that temporarily sweep away all the electrons trapped within the radiation belt.

-UCLA researchers have explained the puzzling disappearing act of energetic electrons in Earth’s outer radiation belt, using data collected from a fleet of orbiting spacecraft.
+University of California, Los Angeles (UCLA) researchers have explained the puzzling disappearing act of energetic electrons in Earth’s outer radiation belt, using data collected from a fleet of orbiting spacecraft.

 “This is an important milestone in understanding Earth’s space environment,” said lead study author Drew Turner, an assistant researcher in the UCLA Department of Earth and Space Sciences and a member of UCLA’s Institute for Geophysics and Planetary Physics (IGPP).
 “We are one step closer towards understanding and predicting space weather phenomena.”

 During powerful solar events such as coronal mass ejections, parts of the magnetized outer layers of sun’s atmosphere crash onto Earth’s magnetic field, triggering geomagnetic storms capable of damaging the electronics of orbiting spacecraft.
 These cosmic squalls have a peculiar effect on Earth’s outer radiation belt, a doughnut-shaped region of space filled with electrons so energetic that they move at nearly the speed of light.